bblease/one2one-Script/readme.md

 No strings or lists are available.
 However, lists can be implemented within the language.
 Check arrays.txt for examples.
 All variables are global in scope.
-If two run expressions are added, they MUST be enclosed in ( ), otherwise the parser won't be able to correctly build the expressions.
+If two run expressions are operated on, they MUST be enclosed in ( ), otherwise the parser won't be able to correctly build the expressions.

 #Planned Improvements: